cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/connections-functions.md

 ## URL\_ESCAPE

-This function is used in Connections to escape parameter values and be safe to use inside a URL without breaking it
+This function is used in Connections to escape parameter values for use inside a URL without breaking it

 **This function can be used in a REST API connection anywhere that allows parameters to be, such as the URL endpoint, the Request Body, or a Post-Sync Script.**